rutvik110/flutter_audio_waveforms/README.md

 It's mostly like a UI library for waveforms with an additional ability to show active track for playing audio.

 So it relies on you to provide the necessary audio data which it needs to draw the waveform.
-The data we need is basically a list of points that represents that audio on a graph.
+The data we need is basically a list of points/samples that represents that audio.

 You can use this [waveform generator](https://github.com/bbc/audiowaveform) to get the [json audio data](https://gist.github.com/rutvik110/946ee0f3036a18da1297e57c547ae241) from an audio file.
 The generated data needs to be processed following some rules which are necessary to get the waveforms drawn properly.
 To process the data use [this parser](https://gist.github.com/rutvik110/31a588244d288e89368e8704c1437d34).